 Quality materials: natural, beautiful and sustainable.

 Our bags are made from natural straw that has been harvested, stripped and dyed by hand.
-We mainly work with buntal a sustainable and fast-growing palm.
+We mainly work with seagrass a fast growing grass traditionally known as a weed.

 The majority of “straw” on the market is made of plastic which stays in our ecosystem forever.
 Our straw fades with time giving it a unique patina.
 Eventually this straw will biodegrade and return to the earth.